mfp/obigstore/doc/BEGIN.md

 Begin transaction.
 A transaction is associated to a keyspace handle.
 Transactions in different keyspace handles are independent.
 Transactions can be nested arbitrarily.
+Nested transactions can be executed concurrently, but the server may choose to serialize their execution.

 Request arguments
 -----------------